ANTI-RACISM SERVICES FOR SCHOOLS

-In the wake of the global Black Lives Matter protests, institutions are being asked to review how they move on from a place of non-racist to actively anti-racist, with a demonstratable stance on anti-black racism.
+In the wake of the global Black Lives Matter protests, institutions are being asked to review how they move on from a place of being non-racist to actively anti-racist, with a demonstratable stance on anti-black racism.

-In response to the series of open letters sent to schools by students and alumni detailing experiences of racism, in June 2020, ACEN members requested that we contact 40+ Independent and Grammar schools as a collective.
-To, both address issues of racism, and, offer solutions to move towards the creation of actively anti-racist learning environments for students and staff alike.
+In response to the series of open letters sent to schools by students and alumni detailing experiences of racism, in June 2020, ACEN members requested that we contact 40+ independent and grammar schools as a collective, to both address issues of racism, and offer solutions to move towards the creation of actively anti-racist learning environments for students and staff alike.
 Please click here for a copy of the ACEN letter.